akinorioyama/live-caption-analytics/README.md

 **(In pipeline)**

 Candidate 1: ***target vocabulary*** will show the target language for a single session or cross sessions.
 Checkboxes will be ticked once a word is used in the session.
 This may use SRS from apps.
+- [x] Show list of words to cover (arbitrary option string to define the target words)
+- [ ] Store the target words for each session
+- [ ] Create a list of words for session through context analysis

 **References**